 FAYETTEVILLE -- The Sherwood man arrested in connection with a New Year's Day homicide is set to be arraigned Feb.
 5.

-Christopher Rankin, 25, admitted being involved in the shooting but claimed he fired the gun while fleeing from the man who was killed, according to a police report.
+Christopher Rankin, 25, admitted to being involved in the shooting but said he fired the gun while fleeing from the man who was killed, according to a police report.

-Rankin was at the Washington County Detention Center on $250,000 bond Thursday.
+Rankin was at the Washington County jail Saturday in lieu of $250,000 bond.

 Trenton Coney, 22, of Springdale was pronounced dead at 1:40 a.m.
 Monday at a hospital.
 He was shot once in the chest, according to a news release from the Fayetteville Police Department.